The Best Dog Grooming Scissors -

 The Hashimoto grooming scissors are made of Japanese stainless steel and are handmade with great care.
 This gives them an extra specialness which we love.

 The only potential con could be the price point.
 These scissors are much more expensive than the Kazoo Thinning Scissors and the Total Care Scissors.
 Even the Gimars Scissor Set gives you four pairs of scissors, a storage sleeve, and a metal comb for only a tiny bit more money.
-Those who know and love the Hashimoto handmade scissors, however, believe they are worth the money.
+Those of us who know and love the Hashimoto handmade scissors, however, believe they are worth the money.

 This pair of scissors have been well-reviewed by amateur home-groomers and professional dog groomers alike.
 If they love it, we love it too!
 Check out the Hashimoto scissors if you’re in the market for durable curved pet scissors.